Enid Lyons: Cabinet and retirement

-Lyons suffered from thyroid-related health issues in the lead-up to the 1949 federal election.
+Lyons had thyroid-related health issues in the lead-up to the 1949 federal election.
 During the campaign she underwent an urgent operation to remove two large goitres from her neck.
 She spent four weeks in hospital recovering, during which time her father died.
 She made only a last-minute appearance at a rally to condemn an opponent who had accused her of seeking a "sympathy vote".

 Lyons again increased her majority at the election and was widely expected to be appointed to the ministry in the new government, with newspapers speculating she would be offered the immigration or social services portfolios.
 She was ultimately appointed Vice-President of the Executive Council, a largely honorary position that she described as "toothless", observing that "they only wanted me to pour the tea".
 Lyons was disappointed not to be offered a substantive ministerial portfolio and believed that Menzies "did not want her in the ministry but seemed to have been pressured into giving her some sort of spot".
 She did however acknowledge that her poor health would have limited her ministerial capabilities and that there was intense competition for cabinet positions following the Coalition's landslide victory.